The D.E.C.I.D.E. Model

 Next, you need to explore your different options.

 The Example: I can stay up and watch another episode.
-Or I can go to bed and watch another episode tomorrow.
+Or I can go to bed and watch the next episode tomorrow.

 C - Consider the Consequences

-As you explore options, consider the consequences of each.
+As you explore options, consider the consequences of each choice.

 The Example: If I stay up even later, I'll be tired and in a bad mood tomorrow.
 If I go to bed now, I'll feel rested and have time to eat breakfast with my family before school.